Vectorredz/cs32-mp1/DETAILS.md

 The following fields are used to store anything size-related informations.
 This is important because the size of the array is not equal to the amount of elements stored inside it.

-`LENGTH elements` : This field saves the current amount of elements stored in the array
+`LENGTH size` : This field saves the current amount of elements stored in the array

-`LENGTH size` : This field saves the current size of the array
+`LENGTH capacity` : This field saves the current capacity of the array

 Lastly, the following field was implemented to complete the reverse operation in constant time, $O(1)$.